Announcing Social Comments for Ghost

 Most people on the internet hear the term "blog comments" and think ugh (derogatory) so much so that there are t-shirts and pins about how everyone should ignore them outright.

-As someone that was there in the early days of blogging, I watched and helped develop the ways that weblog comments were first deployed in various systems (I even created a whole community around them!), so I always knew comments had real value.
-Mostly, the problem is how do you surface the gems from the drive-by noise?
-In the past, I'd require members to login or even pay a $5 cover fee before anyone could comment, but that really adds friction.
+As someone that was around in the early days of blogging, I watched and helped develop how weblog comments were first deployed in various systems (I even created a whole community around them!), so I always felt comments had real value.

 Traditional blog comments

-In the first versions of weblog comments, we'd throw a blank form at the end of every post and people could fill it out with their name and comment, but they could impersonate literally anybody and say anything (derogatory).
-Then we moved to logins and memberships in various systems like blog engines and comment-specific apps, but that adds friction while also reducing anonymity.
+In the very first versions of weblog comments, we'd throw a blank form at the end of every post and people could fill it out with their name and comment, but they could impersonate literally anybody and say anything (derogatory).
+Then we moved to logins and memberships in various systems like blog engines and comment-specific apps, but that adds a ton of friction while also reducing anonymity.
+There were so many times I wouldn't leave a quick helpful comment if I had to jump through five hoops first.

-A problem with the required-logins approach was that social media came along and gobbled up all of the internet's water-cooler talking energy, and quickly felt like a better place for it.
-Whenever I'd see a tweet/toot/skeet that said "hey everyone, go read this thing I wrote on this other site" I'd wish I could interact where I was already reading about it, instead of having to go through the motions to leave a comment somewhere else (that would also be hard/impossible to track replies to over there).
-It's so much easier to hit reply on social media and tell someone what you liked about something with no logins or muss or fuss.
+A problem with the required-logins approach was that social media came along and gobbled up all of the internet's water-cooler talking energy, and quickly felt like the best place to shoot the breeze with others.
+Whenever I'd see a tweet/toot/skeet that said "hey everyone, go read this thing I wrote on this other site" I'd wish I could interact where I was already reading about it on social media, instead of having to go through the motions to leave a comment somewhere else.
+It's so much easier to hit reply in whatever app you're already in and tell someone that you liked their piece and wanted to mention some additional info, all without having to mess with logins or other systems.

 A xmas party at my house where we sent a flip-off photo to a friend who loves flip-off photos more than anything

-On a single-author blog like this one, I love to hear feedback from readers, but having open comments was always a bad choice.
-Even when I required member signups before comments, someone that was determined to say shitty things could jump through the hoops and sign up just to post their nonsense instantly.
+On a single-author blog like this one, I love to hear feedback from everyone, but having open comments was always a bad choice.
+Even when I required member signups before comments, someone determined to say shitty things could jump through the hoops and to post their nonsense instantly.

-I've tried Wordpress comments, Disqus comments, and eventually Ghost comments but nothing quite worked right or balanced the ease of use for commenters with control for a person hosting them wants.
+I've tried Wordpress comments, Disqus comments, and eventually Ghost comments but nothing quite worked right or balanced an ease of use for commenters with control for the person hosting them.

 So what's the ideal solution?